bnoko/reference-images/references/linocut_black_and_white/prompt.md

-In the exact style of the reference images: [your description]
+In the exact style of the reference images: a lino-cut black and white engraving with bold lines and high contrast, depicting [specific image brief]